MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/partitionoperator.md

 * [where](whereoperator.md)

 > [!NOTE]
-> Operators like [join](joinoperator.md), [union](unionoperator.md), [externaldata](externaldata-operator.md), [evaluate](evaluateoperator.md) (plugins), or any operator employing a table source other than the subtable partitions aren't compatible with the `native` and `shuffle` strategies.
+> * Operators like [join](joinoperator.md), [union](unionoperator.md), [externaldata](externaldata-operator.md), [evaluate](evaluateoperator.md) (plugins), or any operator employing a table source other than the subtable partitions aren't compatible with the `native` and `shuffle` strategies.
 For these scenarios, resort to the [legacy strategy](#legacy-strategy).
+> * The [fork](forkoperator.md) operator isn't supported for any strategy type because the subquery must return a single tabular result.

 ### Legacy strategy

 For historical reasons, the `legacy` strategy is the default strategy.
-However, we recommend favoring the `native` or `shuffle` strategies, as the `legacy` approach is limited to 64 partitions and is less efficient.
+However, we recommend favoring the [native](#native-strategy) or [shuffle](#shuffle-strategy) strategies, as the `legacy` approach is limited to 64 partitions and is less efficient.

 In some scenarios, the `legacy` strategy might be necessary due to its support for including a tabular source in the subquery.
-In a subquery with an explicit tabular source, only the key column of the input table is accessible.
-The key column can be referred to using its name within the [toscalar()](toscalarfunction.md) function.
+This is the *SubQueryWithSource* syntax.
+In such cases, the subquery can only reference the key column, *Column*, from the input tabular source, *T*.
+To reference the column, use the syntax `toscalar(`*Column*`)`.

-Like the `native` and `shuffle` strategies, if the subquery is a tabular transformation without a specified tabular source, the source is implicit and is based on the subtable partitions.
+If the subquery is a tabular transformation without a tabular source, the source is implicit and is based on the subtable partitions.

 To use this strategy, specify `hint.strategy=legacy` or omit any other strategy indication.